 Coverage for Family

 Comprehensive coverage plans may allow insuring dependents under the same policy.
-Coverage for a spouse, dependent children, and parents may be included in some plans.
-Coverage for a spouse’s parents is sometimes available from specific insurance companies.
+Coverage for a spouse, dependent children, and parents may be included in some plans. also coverage for a spouse’s parents is sometimes available from specific insurance companies.

 Unlike standard health insurance, a comprehensive health plan may not require you to pay out-of-pocket for the medical expenses for treatment.
 In a cashless claims system, the insurance company may cover eligible hospitalization expenses & other eligible medical expenses, this is especially possible in a network hospital.